Time Series Data Augmentation for Deep Learning: A Survey: Preliminary Evaluation

 \subsection{Time Series Forecasting}

-The forecasting task is an important application in time series analysis.
-Time series forecasting plays a crucial role in many real-world applications, including labor/machine scheduling, inventory control, dynamic pricing, etc. In this subsection we demonstrate the practical effectiveness of data augmentation techniques in three models, MQRNN \cite{wen2017multi}, DeepAR \cite{salinas2019deepar} and Transformer \cite{vaswani2017attention}.
-In Table~\ref{tab:aug-in-forecasting}, we report the relative performance improvement on mean absolute scaled error (MASE) on several public datasets: {\it electricity} and {\it traffic} from UCI Learning Repository\footnote{\url{http://archive.ics.uci.edu/ml/datasets.php}} and 3 datasets from the M4 competition\footnote{\url{https://github.com/Mcompetitions/M4-methods/tree/master/Dataset}}.
-We consider the basic augmentation methods aforementioned in subsection \ref{time-domain-aug}-\ref{freq-domain-aug}, including cropping, warping, flipping, and APP based augmentation in frequency domain.

-In Table \ref{tab:aug-in-forecasting}, we can obversve that the data augmentation methods give very promising results for all three models in average sense.
+In this subsection we demonstrate the practical effectiveness of data augmentation in two popular deep models DeepAR \cite{salinas2019deepar} and Transformer \cite{vaswani2017attention}.
+In Table~\ref{tab:aug-in-forecasting}, we report the performance improvement on mean absolute scaled error (MASE) on several public datasets: {\it electricity} and {\it traffic} from UCI Learning Repository\footnote{\url{http://archive.ics.uci.edu/ml/datasets.php}} and 3 datasets from the M4 competition\footnote{\url{https://github.com/Mcompetitions/M4-methods/tree/master/Dataset}}.
+We consider the basic augmentation methods including cropping, warping, flipping, and APP based augmentation in frequency domain.
+In Table \ref{tab:aug-in-forecasting}, we summarize average MASE without augmentation, with augmentation and average relative improvement (ARI) which is computed as the mean of $(\textrm{MASE}_{\textrm{w/o aug}} -\textrm{MASE}_{\textrm{w aug}})/\textrm{MASE}_{\textrm{w aug}}$.
+We observe that the data augmentation methods bring promising results for all models in average sense.
 However, the negative results can still be observed for specific data/model pairs.
-As a future work, it motivates us to search for improved data augmentation policies that stabilize the influence of data augmentation specifically for time series forecasting.
+As a future work, it motivates us to search for advanced automated data augmentation policies that stabilize the influence of data augmentation specifically for time series forecasting.